-The universal accident procedure “ABC” is the crux of First Aid Training.
+The universal accident procedure of “ABC” is the crux of First Aid Training.
 Whichever course you have attended and whichever variant you have been taught (ABC, DRABC, DRSABC…) they all follow the basic concept of treating the most important things first.

-The acronym ABC was coined in the 1950's by Peter Safar in his book The ABC of Resuscitation in an attempt to improve and standardize CPR training.
+The ABC acronym was coined in the 1950's by Peter Safar in his book The ABC of Resuscitation in an attempt to improve and standardize CPR training.
 Since then it has been adopted almost universally as the underlying principle of Basic Life Support.

 ABC in First Aid

 The premise is simple; If you don’t have an open airway, the casualty cannot breathe.
 If they are not breathing or they have difficulty breathing, that will probably kill them next.
 Bleeding (circulation) will then kill them.

 In First Aid, rather than a clinical setting, we front-load the acronym with “DR” for Danger and Response.

 ABCDE in a Clinical Setting